 Give a Man a Fish...

-Is you dad a fisherman?
+Is your dad a fisherman?
 Did it rain the night before Father's Day?
 Scour your yard and surrounding sidewalks for worms and put them in a fancy envelope. ("Manila" is considered fancy, right?)
 Then tell him that it's some kind of high-end imported bait.
-Imported from your yard!
+Yeah, imported from your lawn!
 (Don't say this last bit out loud.)

 Super Market Sweepings

 Prove It, Old Man!

 Boldly show up with nothing and tell him that you're not going to celebrate this holiday unless he can prove that you're actually his child.
-This is only funny if your father is Maury Povich, or any other similar daytime TV show host.
+This is only funny if your father is Maury Povich, or similar sensationalist daytime TV show host.
 If your dad is anyone else, get ready to run from a very angry and offended man who can still deliver a whoopin'.
-(But, if you can outrun him, you've saved money on a gift.
-Score!)
+However, if you can outrun him, you've saved money on a gift.
+Score!

 Opt for any of the above and the worst case scenario is that Dad pulls the "I'm disappointed in you, son" card.
-Which they say makes you feel worse than being yelled at, but being yelled at is, honestly, the worst.
-(Though we'd never know, as we've never disappointed our Dads — especially not that time we got a speeding ticket and Dad sighed, then said, "Well, it's what I've come to expect from you."
+Which they say makes you feel worse than being yelled at, but, let's be honest, being yelled at is actually the worst.
+(Though we'd never know, as we've never disappointed our Dads — especially not that time we got a speeding ticket and dad sighed, then said, "Well, it's what I've come to expect from you."
 Harsh!)